 - Add the egg and vanilla to the butter mixture, and mix until well combined.

-- Scoop the cookie dough into balls a little more than 1 tablespoon, and roll them into a ball.
-Space them evenly on your cookie sheet, leaving about 2-3 inches between each cookie to allow for spreading in the oven.
+- Scoop the dough into portions a little larger than 1 tablespoon, then roll into balls.
+Space them evenly on your baking sheet, leaving about 2-3 inches between each cookie to allow for spreading in the oven.

 - Bake for about 14-15 minutes until the cookies are a rich golden brown.

-- Allow to partially cool on the baking sheet, they will be very soft when they come out of the oven but will crisp up as they cool.
-Then transfer to a baking rack to completely cool.
+- Let the cookies cool on the baking sheet for about 5 minutes.
+They will be very soft when they come out of the oven but will crisp up as they cool.
+Transfer to a cooling rack to cool completely.

 Notes